dandananddada/a_book_about_coding/type.md

      public static void main(String []args){
         StrongTyped strongTyped = new StrongTyped();
         String stringParams = "this params is a string";

         strongTyped.mustBeInt(stringParams);
-        //error: method mustBeInt in class StrongTyped cannot be applied to given types: strongTyped.mustBeString(stringParams);
+        //=> error: method mustBeInt in class StrongTyped cannot be applied to given types:

+        strongTyped.mustBeString(stringParams);
-        //params is permited
+        //=> params is permited
      }
 }
 ```